-To ensure that compensation is proportional to the return on investment earned by shareholders, we use earnings per share ("EPS") as one of the metrics to determine annual incentive compensation for our CEO.
-EPS is generally defined as the sum of our annual distributed earnings to common shareholders and undistributed earnings allocated to common shareholders divided by the weighted-average number of shares outstanding during that year.
+To ensure that compensation is proportional to the return on investment earned by shareholders, we use earnings per share, or EPS, as one of the metrics to determine annual incentive compensation for our CEO.
+EPS is defined as diluted earnings per share calculated in accordance with U.S. generally accepted accounting principles.